Pregnancy is an ideal time to make lifestyle changes. This will give you the best chance of having a problem free pregnancy and having a healthy baby.

 Rather than simply being about being able to read, write and do basic maths before starting school.
 School readiness is about the development of the whole child – their social and emotional skills, physical skills, communication skills and cognitive skills.

-Good habits start at a young age and children can start getting prepared for school by being excited, enthusiastic, curious and confident about learning, be independent by using self-help skills, ask questions, take risks and find solutions and feeling that their efforts will be recognised and celebrated.
+Good habits start at a young age and children can start getting prepared for school by being excited, keen, curious and confident about learning, be independent by using self-help skills, ask questions, take risks and find solutions and feeling that their efforts will be recognised and celebrated.

-- reading with and to the child
+- read with and to the child.

 Support for Barnsley families is available through the Early Help Team who provide a wide range of services.
 You can take a look at more information about the Early Help Team and Family Centres and how they can help.